Rohit-Thakre/Data-Structure-in-C/README.md

 # Data-Structure-in-C
 ## File added in this repo as ordered below.

-1. Singly link list
+Singly link list.

-2.Doubly link list
+Doubly link list.